The Agent Fleet That Runs My Business

 Strip the AI out and there's nothing exotic here.
 I took an unmanageable amount of work, decomposed it into single-responsibility modules, gave each a clean typed interface and a least-privilege boundary, put identity-based auth on the wire, contained the blast radius, and kept a human at every irreversible gate.
 It's the same systems design I'd defend in any architecture review.

 What changed is the unit of decomposition.
 The module used to be a service; now it's an agent.
 The thing I'm encapsulating used to be code; now it's judgment: Margin's judgment about when I'm too depleted to take a meeting, Inbox's judgment about which lead is real.
+And the Claude tag adds one more layer: an agent whose module is the other agents.
 The discipline that keeps it legible is the old discipline.
 The people who build good agent teams are the ones who already knew how to tame a system and pointed that skill at a new kind of module.

-The useful part is the system underneath: decomposition, typed contracts, narrow permissions, durable execution, and a human at every gate where the work can hurt someone.
+The useful part is the system underneath: decomposition, typed contracts, narrow permissions, durable execution, a meta-agent that can repair the rest, and a human at every gate where the work can hurt someone.
 I run that system from my phone, in a pickup line, with the same authority I'd have at my desk.

 If you want this for your team